 Reliable Israeli goalkeeper whose long career in Spain's La Liga made him a familiar and respected figure for clubs like Mallorca and Deportivo.

-Dudu Aouate's professional journey is a story of consistency and longevity in one of football's most pressurized positions.
-Born in Israel to a family of Moroccan-Jewish descent, he began his career with Maccabi Haifa before making a pivotal move to Spain in 2000.
-There, he carved out a niche as a dependable, sometimes spectacular, shot-stopper for Racing Santander, Mallorca, and Deportivo La Coruña.
-For over a decade in La Liga, Aouate was a fixture, known for his reflexes and calm command of the penalty area, often keeping his teams competitive against more illustrious opponents.
-While he earned fewer caps for the Israeli national team than his club form might have suggested, his club career stands as a testament to an imported goalkeeper who not only adapted but thrived in one of the world's top leagues.
+Dudu Aouate spent over a decade in La Liga as a dependable shot-stopper for Racing Santander, Mallorca, and Deportivo La Coruña.
+Born in Israel to a family of Moroccan-Jewish descent, he began his career with Maccabi Haifa before moving to Spain in 2000.
+There he carved out a niche with his reflexes and calm command of the penalty area, often keeping his teams competitive against more illustrious opponents.
+Though he earned fewer caps for the Israeli national team than his club form might have suggested, his club career demonstrated that an imported goalkeeper could not only adapt but thrive in one of the world's top leagues.

 1965–1980